ShanaFoster/osticket-prereqs/README.md

 <br />
 </p>

-The images above demonstrate how to enable IIS (Internet Information Service) and CGI.
-I enable IIS by navigating to the Control Panel > programs > Turn Windows features on or off, then select Internet Information Services.
+Internet Information Services (IIS) and Computer-Generated Imagery (CGI) can be enabled by navigating to Control Panel > Programs > Turn Windows features on or off, and then selecting Internet Information Services.

-To enable CGI, I navigated to IIS > Application Development > Application Development Features, then select CGI.
-After completing the steps, I returned to the web server to check the conection.
+To enable CGI, I navigated to IIS > Application Development > Application Development Features, and then selected CGI.
+After completing these steps, I returned to the web server to check the connection.
 <br />
 </p>
 <p>